Frequently Asked Questions

 During the first session, your counsellor will gather background information as well as information about your current situation.
 This is a great time to share documents that may be relevant to your current issues (ie. Report cards, doctor referral letter, previous assessments and/or diagnoses).
 The clinician will form a treatment plan tailored to your unique needs and circumstances.
 You may be asked to fill out brief questionnaires or assessment instruments in order to help the clinician gather information as efficiently as possible.

-The rate for Psychology services is $140.00 per hour.
-This rate is set in accordance with the recommendation of the Psychological Association of Saskatchewan.
-The rate for Counsellors is $120.00.
+The rate for Psychology services is $180.00 per hour.
+This rate is set in accordance with the recommendation of the Saskatchewan College of Psychologists.
+The rate for Counsellors is $130.00.
 Many clients have extended health-benefits which may provide full or partial coverage for services.
 Please contact your insurance company to see if this applies to you.

 Debit cards and Visa/Mastercard are accepted as payment methods.
 Some clinicians accept e-transfer.
 A receipt is provided upon payment.